-Cookie Press - This is a good alternative to a piping bag (Amazon aff link).
+Cookie Press - This is a good alternative to a piping bag.

-No equipment - You won't be making keto spritz cookies since there's no "spritzing", but you'll still make totally delicious Keto Butter Cookies.
-Simply scoop the dough with a spoon and shape into round cookies.
+No equipment - You won't be making keto spritz cookies since there's no piping, but you'll still make totally delicious Keto Butter Cookies.
+Simply scoop the dough with a spoon and shape it into round cookies.

 Egg Free: The most basic sugar free butter cookies require just 4 ingredients - almond flour, powdered sweetener, vanilla and butter.
 You could roll this kind of dough into a log, chill it in the fridge or freezer and then slice.